 Sandra Pianalto served as President and Chief Executive Officer of the Federal Reserve Bank of Cleveland from February 2003 until her retirement in June 2014.
 She joined the Bank in 1983 as an economist in the research department and was appointed Assistant Vice President of public affairs in 1984, Vice President and Secretary to the board of directors in 1988, and Vice President and Chief Operating Officer in 1993.
 Before joining the Bank, Ms. Pianalto was an economist at the Federal Reserve Board of Governors and served on the staff of the Budget Committee of the U.S. House of Representatives.
 She is currently a director of The J.M.
 Smucker Company, Prudential Financial, Inc., and FirstEnergy Corporation.
-Ms. Pianalto is chair of the board of directors of University Hospitals Health System and past chair and life director of the board of United Way of Greater Cleveland.
-She is an Executive in Residence at the University of Akron and serves on the board of College Now Greater Cleveland.
+Ms. Pianalto is an Executive in Residence at the University of Akron.
+She serves on the board of directors of University Hospitals Health System and College Now Greater Cleveland, and is past chair and life director of the board of United Way of Greater Cleveland.